Electrostatic effects of the MnBi2Te4-superconductor hetero-structures in chiral Majorana search: chiral Majorana mode

 As discussed above, we mainly have two constraints that limit the realization of CMMs.
 Firstly, the tunability of TSSs is greatly limited by the band bending effect.
 Secondly, BSSs exhibit a giant attenuation of surface superconductivity.
 Nevertheless, we demonstrate that CMMs can still be achieved in a reasonable range of experimental parameters.
 The key requirement for realizing CMMs is to achieve superconductivity and magnetization on TSSs and BSSs, respectively.
 As shown in Figs.~\ref{fig-band}(a)-(c), the magnetic Dirac gap of TSSs is always much below the Fermi level during the gate tuning.
 This fact protects the induced superconductivity of TSSs from the destruction of the magnetization~\cite{chen-prr-2021}.
 Thus, the key point for achieving CMMs is to tune the Fermi level into the magnetic gap of BSSs, which is enabled by the high tunability [Figs.~\ref{fig-band}(d)].
 We further calculate the Chern number $\mathcal{C}$ (see Appendix~\ref{Appendix C}) as a function of gate voltage.
 We have $\mathcal{C} = 1$ in the gray region of Fig.~\ref{fig-phase-diagram}(e) where the Fermi level locates in the magnetic gap of BSSs, otherwise $\mathcal{C} = 0$.

 Fig.~\ref{fig-phase-diagram}(a) shows the topological phase diagram as a function of the two experimentally relevant and tunable quantities -- gate voltage $V_g$ and the layer number of MBT $N$, rather than more phenomenological parameters.
 Note that most of the topological regions, which are enclosed by the black dash lines, are concentrated in the range of $V_g \in (-0.06~0.03)$ eV.
 When the thickness of MBT increases up to six SLs, the superconducting gap in the topological regions decreases drastically because the Fermi level also crosses the conduction bands [Fig.~\ref{fig-phase-diagram}(b)].
 Another remarkable result is that we also have additional topological regions stemming from the bulk states of MBT (Appendix~\ref{Appendix D}), which are enclosed by the white dash lines in Fig.~\ref{fig-phase-diagram}(a).
 The formation of these topological regions originates from two major effects on bulk states: induced finite spin-orbital coupling due to the applied electric field and the magnetization effects.
 Because of the antiferromagnetic structure of MBT, these usually occur when the layer number is odd or the gate voltage is negative.
-Nevertheless, the induced superconducting gaps in these topological regions are very small, which is not favorable for achieving CMMs.
+Nevertheless, the induced superconducting gaps in these topological regions are very small, which is not favorable for achieving robust CMMs.
 Notably, the obtained topological regions in Fig~\ref{fig-phase-diagram}(a) are greatly narrowed compared with those predicted in previous works (Appendix~\ref{Appendix E}).
 This is because the Fermi level of TSSs can not be tuned into the magnetic Dirac gap, i.e., CMMs with Chern number $\mathcal{C}=2$ can not be realized, as illustrated in Fig~\ref{fig-phase-diagram}(c).
-To further confirm the system is exactly in the topological phase under such conditions, we consider the MBT-SC system with open boundary condition in the $y$ direction.
-In Fig.~\ref{Fig-chiral-MBS}(a), we calculate the eigenenergy with $k_x = 0$ as a function of $V_g$.
-The gap closes when $V_g$ approaches -0.048 eV.
-Then a pair of zero modes emerges in the gap, which is the crossing point of the two CMBSs at $k_x = 0$ [Fig.~\ref{Fig-chiral-MBS}(b)].
-The distribution of local density of CMMs at $k_x = 0$ in the $y$-$z$ cross section (the top SC part is not shown) is given in Fig.~\ref{Fig-chiral-MBS}(c).
-As expected, CMMs mainly distribute in the two edges of the MBT-SC slab and gradually decay into the bulk.
+It is noted that the phase diagram [Fig.~\ref{fig-phase-diagram}(a)] does not change qualitatively as long as $W$ is not very small.
+Otherwise, the Fermi level of TSSs can also be tuned by the gate voltage, and additional topological regions stemming from TSSs will arise (Appendix~\ref{Appendix B} ).